The Australian Wars: Production

+Release

-The series aired simultaneously on SBS and National Indigenous Television.
-It was made available to stream on demand in Simplified Chinese, Arabic, Traditional Chinese, Vietnamese, and Korean as well as English.
+The series aired simultaneously on SBS and National Indigenous Television in September 2022.
+It was made available to stream on demand in Simplified Chinese, Arabic, Traditional Chinese, Vietnamese, and Korean, as well as English.

+The Australian Wars was released internationally as First Wars.
+In November 2023, the series premiered in the United Kingdom on BBC Four.

 Summary

 The series traces the Australian frontier wars from the landing of the First Fleet in 1788 until the 1920s.
 It explores the phases, locations and features of the wars, seeking to understand the tactics and strategies employed by both British and Aboriginal people, and asking why war was never declared.
 It focuses particularly on Aboriginal resistance to settlement, and explores the lives of those involved in the wars, as well as its impact and legacy on Australia today and what has been called "the great Australian silence" about many of the massacres.
 The first episode focuses on events in and around Sydney, the second episode solely on Tasmania, and the final episode looks at the formation of the native police corps in Queensland.

 The series weaves together interviews with indigenous and non-indigenous historians including Marcia Langton and Henry Reynolds, re-enactments of events, study of colonial records, oral testimony from survivors' descendants and archaeological research.
 It includes investigation of the wars' impact on Aboriginal women, and their sexual exploitation.
 Perkins also revisited her own family's story, returning to the location of the massacre her grandmother survived on Arrernte Country in the Northern Territory, and including testimony from her grandmother recorded in the 1970s.